GenericMappingTools/gmt/doc_modern/rst/source/psscale.rst

 .. only:: not man

-    psscale - Plot a gray or color scale-bar on maps
+    Plot a gray or color scale-bar on maps

 Synopsis
 --------